MiDiTeS/IntroToRforLinguistics01/README.md

 These modules are under construction, so some themes or tutorials might change during this semester.
 But in a nutshell, it intends to cover:

 1. Tools for course
      * This set of tutorials brings the tools needed for my class on its online version.
 1. First steps
      * Basic lessons for understanding R and its integration with GUIs
 1. Data analysis projects
-  * Some hands-on projects on linguistic data analysis.
+     * Some hands-on projects on linguistic data analysis, including:
+        * Data organisation and processing
+        * Data scraping from websites and social media.

 Please note that:

+- It is not a progressive set of tutorials.
+It starts on the basics, but then it becomes more problem-oriented.
+So sometimes basic and more intermediate elements of code are bought together.
 - Some packages will need to be installed during the analysis.
-So make sure you have the appropriate system permission
+So make sure you have the appropriate system permission.
 - The course is mostly directed to language data, but other areas might benefit from it.

+If you have any doubts or ideas, please drop me a line at [rll307@unicamp.br](mailto:rll307@unicamp.br)